-By directing their discipline towards their misbehavior, and dealing with their hearts, you can avoid altogether the fact that what they did put you out.
+By directing their discipline towards the bad choice they made, and dealing with their hearts, you can avoid altogether the fact that what they did put you out.

 Follow us on Instagram for daily family inspiration.

-Any mother would be frustrated at this situation, and anger would begin to form in her mind.
+Any mother would be frustrated at this situation, and anger would be a normal emotion.

 A popular response to this situation would be to say something like,